ablassejr/SquadOVApiServer/docs/DEPLOY.md

     2. `cp PUB_FILE GCLOUD_PUB_FILE`.
 Replace `PUB_FILE` with the public key you just generated.
     3. Open `GCLOUD_PUB_FILE` in an editor and append the username part of your SSH public key to the front. e.g. If your key looks like `ssh-rsa KEY_VALUE USERNAME` change it to `USERNAME:sh-rsa KEY_VALUE USERNAME`
-    4. `gcloud compute project-info add-metadata --metadata-from-file ssh-keys=GCLOUD_PUB_FILE`
+    1. `gcloud compute project-info add-metadata --metadata-from-file ssh-keys=GCLOUD_PUB_FILE`
-    5. Running `ansible all -m ping` should now succeed.
+    2. Running `ansible all -m ping` should now succeed.
-7. Go heere in your browser and enable the SQL Admin API: `https://console.developers.google.com/apis/api/sqladmin.googleapis.com/overview?project=$ENV`
+7. Go here in your browser and enable the SQL Admin API: `https://console.developers.google.com/apis/api/sqladmin.googleapis.com/overview?project=$ENV`
+8. Go to Cloudflare.com and add DNS entries for the root, `app`, `auth`, and `api` subdomains to `${DEPLOYMENT_DOMAIN}`.
+See the IP address to be the external static IP of the Google Cloud VM you created.
+**NOTE**: Unless you are deploying for the root subdomain `squadov.gg`, do not allow Cloudflare to proxy these domains.
+9. Before deploying the support infrastructure, we will need to create the NGINX container.
+   1. `cd $SRC/devops/docker/nginx`
+   2. `sudo  ln -s /mnt/c/Program\ Files/Docker/Docker/resources/bin/docker-credential-desktop.exe /usr/bin/docker-credential-desktop.exe`
+   3. `sops exec-env ../../env/$ENV_vars.json './build.sh'`
-8. We are now going to deploy our supporting infrastructure (FusionAuth, connection to the database, etc.) using Ansible.
+10. We are now going to deploy our supporting infrastructure (FusionAuth, connection to the database, etc.) using Ansible.
    1. `cd $SRC/devops/ansible`
    2. `ansible-playbook -v prep_env.yml`
    3. `sops exec-env ../env/$ENV_vars.json 'ansible-playbook -v deploy_supporting_infra.yml'`
+11. At this point you should be able to go to `https://auth.${DEPLOYMENT_DOMAIN}` and be greeted with the FusionAuth setup screen.
+Following the instructions from the GETTING_STARTED.md document but set the corresponding variables in your `${ENV}_vars.json` file.
+Additionally, set the `FUSIONAUTH_TENANT_ID` variable.
+12. After you finished doing the standard FusionAuth setup, you will also need to change the `Email Verification` and `Forgot Password` email templates.
+    1. Modify the `Email Verification` email template to direct users to the URL: `https://app.${DEPLOYMENT_DOMAIN}/verify/${verificationId}` in both the HTML Template and the Text Template.
+        1. Change the `Default Subject` to `Verify your SquadOV email address`
+        2. Change the `From Email` to `no-reply@squadov.gg`
+        3. Change the `Default from Name` to `SquadOV`
+    2. Do the same set of changes for the `Forgot Password` email template but direct users to the URL `https://app.${DEPLOYMENT_DOMAIN}/forgotpw/${changePasswordId}`.

+At this point you should have functioning infrastructure for the SquadOV backend to work with so we can deploy the `SquadOVApiServer` and the `SquadOVWebApp`.
+First we'll build the `SquadOVApiServer` Docker container.

+1. `cd $SRC/devops/build`
+2. `sops exec-env ../env/$ENV_vars.json './build.sh'`.

+Next we'll build the `SquadOVWebApp` Docker container.

+1. `cd $APP`
+2. Create a `webpack/${ENV}.config.js` webpack configuration.
+Copy from another deployment's config and set the `API_URL` to `https://api.${DEPLOYMENT_DOMAIN}`.
+3. `./build.sh $ENV`

+Finally, we can deploy the API server and the web app.
+1. `cd $SRC/devops/ansible`
+2. `sops exec-env ../env/$ENV_vars.json 'ansible-playbook -v deploy_web_api_app.yml'`

+Now we need to build the desktop client such that it can connect to the services you just deployed.
+Go back into a Powershell terminal.

+1. `cd $CLIENT`
+2. `cp webpack\prod.config.js webpack\${ENV}.config.js`
+3. Set `API_URL` to `https://api.${DEPLOYMENT_DOMAIN}`.
+4. `cd .\scripts\windows`
+5. `.\package.ps1 $ENV never`.
+If this is an offical release, change `never` to `always`.

+You should now see the `SquadOV.exe` executable in `$CLIENT\client_ui\package\win\x64\$VERSION\win-unpacked` where `$VERSION` is whatever the version is in the `package.json`.